-- (i) liquidity mismatch between fund investments and redemption terms and conditions for open-ended fund units; - (ii) leverage within investment funds; - (iii) operational risk and challenges in transferring investment mandates in stressed conditions; and - (iv) securities lending activities of asset managers and funds.
+- (i) liquidity mismatch between fund investments and redemption terms and conditions for open-ended fund units; - (ii) leverage within investment funds; - (iii) operational risk and challenges at asset managers in stressed conditions; and - (iv) securities lending activities of asset managers and funds.

 Among these, issues associated with (i) liquidity mismatch and (ii) leverage are considered key vulnerabilities on which to focus.
-Each of these vulnerabilities is described below, together with an analysis of existing mitigants, residual risks related to global financial stability, and proposed policy recommendations to address those residual risks.
+Each of these vulnerabilities is described below, together with an analysis of existing mitigants, residual risks related to global financial stability, and policy recommendations to address those residual risks.
+The policy recommendations are designed to establish a general framework to assist national and regional authorities in addressing structural vulnerabilities through data collection, risk monitoring and other appropriate policy action.

-The proposed policy recommendations for liquidity mismatch focus on open-ended funds (public and private, including ETFs but excluding MMFs).
-Those for leverage are meant to apply to all types of funds (public and private, closed- and open-ended, including ETFs) that may use leverage (through borrowings or that may arise through the use of derivatives).
+The policy recommendations for liquidity mismatch focus on open-ended funds (public and private, including ETFs but excluding MMFs).
+Those for leverage are meant to apply to all

-25 An exception to this is the case where asset managers serve as securities lending agents and provide indemnities to their clients, notably their funds for securities lending operations.
+An exception to this is the case where asset managers serve as securities lending agents and provide indemnities to their clients, notably their funds for securities lending operations.
 This issue is discussed in greater detail in Section 5 where potential vulnerabilities in the asset management sector are described.
 Other examples include situations where an asset manager uses its own funds to provide seed money to launch a new fund.

-26 This excludes cases where the distress of an asset manager parent company would have significant impact on services provided by the manager (including services provided by its subsidiaries).
+25 This excludes cases where the distress of an asset manager parent company would have significant impact on services provided by the manager (including services provided by its subsidiaries).